We’ve compiled our favourite things to do in Palau, along with some great accommodation options in and around the town.

 5* Hotel Capo d'Orso Thalasso & Spa

-For those in search of luxury, this is a superb option in Palau.
+For those in search of a luxury resort in Palau, this is a superb option.
 The hotel’s main pool and three Thalassotherapy pools (as part of the spa) are perfectly positioned to enjoy wonderful sea views, and you’re also just a few hundred metres from two white sandy beaches.
-The spacious grounds offer plenty of opportunity to relax, and during the evening, al fresco dining at Hotel Capo d'Orso’s restaurant is a wonderful experience.
+The spacious grounds offer plenty of opportunity to relax, and during the evening, al fresco dining at Hotel Capo d'Orso’s restaurant is a memorable experience.
 Find out more.

 4*S Relais Villa del Golfo & Spa